Alumsdesigns/davinaleilaniblooms/README.md

-# 3. Design
-*(Details about design structure, wireframes, colour scheme, typography, imagery, and icons can be added here once defined.)*

 ---

 # 4. Technologies Used
-HTML - to create the structure of the website.
+HTML and HTML5 - to create the structure of the website.

-CSS - to add style to the website.
+CSS AND ccs - to add style to the website.

 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used to help test features and for debugging.